bledden/Corch/docs/project/RESPONSE_TO_USER.md

 - Existing stack: Spring Boot
 - Compliance: SOC2, HIPAA

-❌ These should NOT hit the same cache
+[FAIL] These should NOT hit the same cache
 ```

 **Solution**: Embed the query + context together